pkdevboxy/crom/README.md

 crom install d3-format
 ```

-You can also specify an owner name and package name together, which is useful for disambiguation:
+If there are multiple matches, Crom displays them and aborts, requiring you to specify exactly which one you want to install.
+For example, you can specify an owner name:

 ```
 crom install d3/d3-format
 ```

-And of course you can specify a full URL:
+Or you can specify a full URL:

 ```
 crom install https://github.com/d3/d3-format